Products

 Ferguson Waterworks does not provide the plants.
 Refer to the Plant Selection tech note for additional information on plant spacing and plant varieties, or consult with a local landscape architect or nursery provider to source plants well-adapted to a bio-retention environment.

-All of the mulch supplied with FocalPoint Systems is screened through a trommel to remove the fine particles.
+All of the mulch is screened through a trommel to remove fine particles.
 Otherwise, the fine particles plug up bioretention systems and negatively impact the flow of runoff through the system.
-Outside mulch sources and bagged mulch from home improvement stores should not be used in a FocalPoint system.
+Do not substitute with outside mulch sources or bagged mulch from home improvement stores.

 After installation, is the owner required to purchase any replacement mulch through Ferguson Waterworks?